A – Contractor or Subcontractor

 As a separate business, the contractor or subcontractor should perform the job or work on its own manner and method.
 Thus, they should be able to come up with their own way of doing such work drawing from their technical knowledge, experience, and capital.

+a.
 In-house agency and in-house cooperatives

 In-house agency or in-house cooperatives are prohibited.